openvinotoolkit/model_server/docs/model_server_c_api.md

 * DAG pipelines cannot be used directly through C API.
 DAG inferences can be scheduled only by gRPC/HTTP endpoints.
 * There is no support for native file format (jpg/png) through C API.
 * There is no server live, server ready, model ready, model metadata, metrics endpoints exposed through C API.
-* Inference scheduled through C API are not accounted for in metrics.
+* Inference scheduled through C API are does no have inference success/failure, request/inference time metrics counted.
 * You cannot turn gRPC service off, HTTP service is off by default but can be enabled.
 * There is no API for asynchronous inference.
 * There is no support for stateful models.